-Squats are a must-have staple in any leg-day routine.
-But since they mostly rely on your quads, you may need to tweak how you do them in order to target your glutes more.
-So how low can (or should) you go?
+The basic squat is a staple in any leg-day routine.
+But because squats mostly rely on your quads, you may need to tweak how you do them in order to target your glutes more.
+So, how low can (or should) you go?

 For maximum booty gains, your squat depth matters, and you may not be squatting low enough.
 Deep squats are optimal for growing and strengthening your glute muscles.
-But before you start dropping it low, make sure your form and mobility are on par.
+But before you start dropping it low, make sure your form and mobility are up to the task.

 Start Squatting for Lower-Body Strength